IEEEAVTest2021/deliverable-2/report/README.md

     * Used methods/apporaches
     * Supporting technology and tools
   * Section 3 AV Simulation Test Results
     * Established AV simulation test requirements based on scenarios
     * Focused scenario classes and divesity
-    * Scenario script statistics and distribution based on scenario types
+    * Statistics and distribution report about executive scenarios and scripts for different classified scenario types (or classes)
     * Discovered problems and statistics
   * Section 4 Summary and Experience